 When there is a change in the participant's condition or circumstances the needs of the individual are reevaluated.
-In some cases, an exception to the cap may be authorized, or the individual may be referred to other services which could include the DD Comprehensive Waiver.
+In some cases, an exception to the cap may be authorized, or the individual may be referred to other services which could include the DD Community Support or Comprehensive Waivers.